Privacy Policy

 - A description of your complaint or request

-- Any supporting documents (if applicable)
+- Any supporting documentation (if applicable)

-- A copy of an identity verification document
+- A copy of identity verification documents

-Initial acknowledgment: We will acknowledge receipt of the complaint within 24 hours.
+- Initial acknowledgment: We will acknowledge receipt of the complaint within 24 hours.

-Escalating to the competent authority:
+Complaint to the supervisory authority:

 Contact point: Ministry of Science and Technology